swiftlang/swift-evolution/proposals/NNNN-add-with-methods-to-swift.md

 print(string.uppercased())
 ```

-To prevent this source break, we can make it so that the new `with` overload doesn't suppress the dynamic member subscrpt overload when accessing a dyanmic member named "with".
+To prevent this source break, we can make it so that the new `with` overload doesn't suppress the dynamic member subscrpt overload when accessing a dynamic member named "with".
 Combining this with `@_disfavoredOverload` allows the above example to continue compiling / functioning exactly as it did before.

 This additional behavior could potentially be removed in Swift 6 mode, where a source break could be acceptable.